-In addition to those disclosed in other notes, the Company entered into the following non-cash investing activities which were not reflected in the consolidated statements of cash flows for the years ended December 31, 2021 and 2020:
+In addition to those disclosed in other notes, the Company entered into the following non-cash investing activities which were not reflected in the consolidated statements of cash flows for the years ended December 31, 2022 and 2021:

 The Company proportioned and capitalized the construction fees from the urban regeneration project, which was conducted through the Association's application for construction loan to the Hua Nan Commercial Bank.
-As of December 31, 2021, the amount which was accounted as long-term borrowings - Urban regeneration was \$2,674 thousand.
+As of December 31, 2022 and 2021, the amounts which were accounted as property under construction and long-term borrowings - Urban regeneration were \$10,119 thousand and \$2,674 thousand, respectively.